 We are Chuckleberries Pre-School, based in Bury Village Hall, Bury, Near Pulborough, West Sussex.
 We operate as a Parent Commitee managed Not-for-Profit organisation offering a sessional care setting for children aged 2 to 5 years.
-We are open Tuesday, Wednesday and Friday during term time from 9am to 2.45pm.
+From September 2014 we will be open Monday to Friday during term time from 08:45am to 2.45pm.
 A holiday club operates during some of the other weeks in the year, which is open 9am to 1pm.
 All sessions include a break for packed lunch and as much outdoor time as possible.

 Overview of the provision of the Early Years Foundation Stage at Chuckleberries

 Chuckleberries Curriculum has been written in accordance with current Government requirements set out in the Early Years Foundation Stage (EYFS), which covers child development from birth to 5 years.
-The curriculum centres on the EYFS themes which are;
+There are seven areas of learning and development that must shape educational programmes in early years settings.
+All areas of learning and development are important and inter-connected.

 All the toys and activities put out at the start of a session cover the areas of the EYFS.
 During the session at Chuckleberries we interact with the children to encourage learning outcomes.

-Records kept on your child whilst at Chuckleberries are in the form of a "learning journal", your child's key worker will put pictures in the journal, whilst high lighting your child's development so that you have a record of your child's learning whilst they are with us.
+Records kept on your child whilst at Chuckleberries are in the form of a "learning journal".
+Your child's key person will put pictures in the journal, whilst high lighting your child's development so that you have a record of your child's learning whilst they are with us.

 Each area progresses through age related stages to the final 'Early Learning Goals' at 40 -60 months.
 It must be appreciated that children do not conform rigidly to these and vary in the speed at which they achieve them, the framework is there to ensure your child is gaining the skills and knowledge that will support and prepare them for key stage 1 at school.